 Don’t miss the WWII sites in Frankfurt (where Anne Frank was born).
 You can see the houses where she first lived and several museum exhibits dedicated to her and her family.

-It used to be they would release extra tickets each day at 3:30pm and you could snag these by standing in line, in person, at the museum, but that’s no longer the case.
+It used to be they’d also release extra tickets each day and you could snag these by standing in line, in person, at the museum, but that’s no longer the case.
 Everything is done solely online now.

 Tickets to the Anne Frank House are a hot commodity and you may or may not have had to struggle to get them.
 Your ticket will have an assigned time for you to enter the museum—DO NOT MISS THIS.
 This will be your only chance to visit the Anne Frank House.
 If you are late or completely miss your window, you will not be allowed in.
 (Re: space constraints)